Everything you need to know about search engine optimization (SEO)

 These tags also serve to emphasize what a paragraph or section will be about.
 This makes it easy for readers to scroll to the parts of your page that particularly interest them.
-Header tags are tied to SEO because search engines can weigh these headings and subheadings more than the paragraph copy in terms of importance.
+Header tags are also tied to SEO.
+Search engines can weigh these headings and subheadings more than the paragraph copy in terms of importance.

 If your blog title is H1, your headings are H2, and your subheadings are H3, they’ll be prioritized in that same order when it comes to the search engine.
 Also worth noting: While header tags extend to H6, most sites stick with H1-H3.

 Linking is an incredibly important aspect to cultivating SEO that ranks you well.
-Having high-quality, highly relevant backlinks (which are links from another domain to yours) tells search engines that other sites trust yours, so end users probably can as well.
+Having high-quality, highly relevant backlinks (links from another domain to yours) tells search engines that other sites trust yours, so end users probably can as well.

 You can encourage backlinks to your site by:

 - Publishing unique statistics, survey data, or other exclusive info

 - Writing guest blogs or being quoted on other credible websites